Poset topology, moves, and Bruhat interval polytope lattices: Higher connectivity of flip graphs

 \begin{lem} The sequence $(\epsilon_0,F_1,\epsilon_1,F_2,\dots ,F_r,\epsilon_r)$ from \Cref{lem:unique-sequence} is uniquely determined by $\gamma $ and $e_2$.
-In particular, $\gamma$ and $e_2$ determine $e_1$. \end{lem} \begin{proof} By the requirements for $F_r$ in \Cref{lem:unique-sequence}, the face $F_r$ includes both the edge $\epsilon_r$ and an edge in $\gamma $ leading upward to $\epsilon_r$.
+In particular, $\gamma$ and $e_2$ determine $e_1$. \end{lem} \begin{proof} If $e_2$ contains the vertex $u$, then $r=0$ and so the sequence is $(\epsilon_0)$ and $e_1=e_2$, so the claim is satisfied.
+Otherwise, by the requirements for $F_r$ in \Cref{lem:unique-sequence}, the face $F_r$ includes both the edge $\epsilon_r=e_2$ and an edge in $\gamma $ leading upward to $\epsilon_r$.
 We showed such an $F_r$ exists in the proof of \Cref{lem:unique-sequence}.
 There can only be one 2-face in a polytope containing a specified pair of edges, so this 2-face is uniquely determined.
 By virtue of the edge $\epsilon_{r-1}$ having its lower vertex in $\gamma $ and the entire path from $x_{r-1}$ to $x_r$ also being in $\gamma $, the edge $\epsilon_{r-1}$ must be the unique lowest edge not contained in $\gamma $ that is in the boundary of $F_r$.
 We likewise deduce that $F_{r-1}$ is uniquely determined as the only 2-face that includes both $\epsilon_{r-1}$ and the edge in $\gamma $ leading up to $\epsilon_{r-1}$.
 Repeating in this manner shows that $F_1$ is likewise uniquely determined, and $F_1$ uniquely determines the edge $\epsilon_0$ in the boundary of $F_1$ that proceeds upward from the source of $F_1$ and is not in $\gamma $. \end{proof}

 \begin{lem} Let $Q$ be an $\mathcal{O}$-directionally simple polytope such that $\mathcal{O}$ is the Hasse diagram of a lattice $L$.
 If $\gamma, \gamma_1$, and $\gamma_1'$ are saturated chains in an interval $[u,v]_L$ using distinct edges upward from $u$, then $(\gamma * \gamma_1) \cap (\gamma * \gamma_1')=\{\gamma\}$. \end{lem}